phpfui/PHPFUIWebsite/PHPFUI/README.md

 ## Installation Instructions

     composer require phpfui/phpfui

-Then run update.php from the vendor/phpfui/phpfui directory and supply the path to your public directory / the directory for the various JS and CSS files PHPFUI uses (public/PHPFUI for example).
+Then run **update.php** from the vendor/phpfui/phpfui directory and supply the path to your public directory / the directory for the various JS and CSS files PHPFUI uses.
 This will copy all required public files into your public directory.
+For example:

+    php vendor/phpfui/phpfui/update.php public/PHPFUI

-The library defaults to your-public-directory/PHPFUI, it can be overridden, but it is suggested to use PHPFUI to keep everything in one place. update.php should be run when ever you update PHPFUI.
+The PHPFUI library defaults to your-public-directory/PHPFUI, it can be overridden, but it is suggested to use PHPFUI to keep everything in one place. **update.php** should be run when ever you update PHPFUI.

 ## Versioning